-You are required to hold a public defense of your thesis or dissertation on an ASU campus as part of your degree requirements.
-You and your committee chair (or one co-chair) must be present at the defense.
+You are required to hold a public defense of your thesis or dissertation as part of your degree requirements.

 To schedule your defense, follow the scheduling your defense process.

 If you do not have the defense tab available, please refer to the requirements in the "Before scheduling your defense" section above.

 Once you have submitted the request to schedule a defense through your MyASU, the request must be approved by your academic unit.
 Note that your defense is not officially scheduled until approved.
 Once your defense is approved, it will show up on the Defense Calendar.
-In addition, you must upload your complete, defense-ready document to your iPOS for format review at least 10 calendar days prior to your defense.
+In addition, you must upload your complete, defense-ready document to your iPOS for format review at least 10 business days prior to your defense.
 Refer to Formatting your Thesis or Dissertation for more information on this process.

 To change, reschedule or cancel your defense, please follow the steps outlined in Scheduling your Defense.